 - Choose a single pop culture texts or closely related group of pop culture texts.
-This may include anything discussed this semester, such as movies, TV programs, video games, music albums, podcasts, online digital video, websites, sporting events, novels, etc. - Analyze the texts using multiple tools and lenses we have discussed during the semester, such as discourse, societal values, consciousness raising, therapy, distraction, semiotics, oppression & liberation, dominant ideologies, identity, corporate control/subversion, affect, and globalization.
-Your analysis should touch on multiple tools and lenses, but it does not need to include them all.
-Some are likely to be more relevant than others. - Include multiple modes of communication.
+This may include anything discussed this semester, such as movies, TV programs, video games, music albums, podcasts, online digital video, websites, sporting events, etc. - Analyze the texts using multiple tools and lenses we have discussed during the semester, such as discourse, societal values, consciousness raising, therapy, distraction, semiotics, oppression & liberation, dominant ideologies, identity, corporate control/subversion, affect, and globalization.
+Your analysis should include at least 3 tools or lenses, but more are encouraged.
+Select these mindfully based on the text you have chosen. - Include multiple modes of communication.
 These modes are likely to be different depending on the text you've chosen.
 For example, a video text would likely include video clips.
 The minimum expectations are to include at least images and/or links to other media, but you are encouraged to create your project in an entirely digital format, such as a video, podcast, or slide presentation. - Submit your first and final drafts in Google Drive in your class folder.
 First drafts must also be shared with your peer review group.
 Your files should be named with your name, your class, and the assignment (i.e. Malcolm Reynolds ENG 3850 Final Project).